H27-VEN/FormApplication/README.md

 `npm install` or `yarn`

 # Run

 run `npm start` or `yarn start` from the root directory to run the application.

 # Future Enhancement

-1. pagination in the contactList table.
-2. option to delete contact
+1. option to delete contact
-3. connect with a dynamic data source
+2. connect with a dynamic data source
-4. Refactor and optimize code for production
+3. Refactor and optimize code for production

 ### Note: The code is WIP and I will update the code as and when I get the time